1993 The Last Great Pennant Race

 As the Braves fired up, the Giants cooled—then iced over at the worst possible moment.
 Atlanta came to Candlestick Park at the end of August and swept four games from the Giants, suddenly securing first place.
 The Giants continued to slump, but then pulled themselves back into a first-place tie with the Braves going into the regular season’s final weekend.

 The Braves took the first two games of their final series—a three-game home stand against the expansion Colorado Rockies—while San Francisco kept pace with three road wins at Los Angeles against its hated rivals, the Dodgers.
-That left both teams with identical records of 103-58 entering the final day of the season.
+That left both teams with identical records of 103-58 entering the season’s final day.

 The Giants rested their season’s hopes on Salomon Torres, a highly touted, 21-year-old call-up whose earlier few appearances upheld his promise.
 But Torres bombedTorres would go on to have a long major league career—primarily as a reliever—but after his pressure-packed loss to the Dodgers, his lofty potential was never fulfilled. as the Dodgers dismantled the Giants, who were forced to fold their cards with a 12-1 loss.
 Meanwhile, the Braves collected, finishing off a Colorado team for whom Atlanta would not lose one game all year—a NL first for the century—and clinched the NL West.